gvwilson/sensibleadventures/cloudherd/cloudherd.md

 and pulled up short.
 "Sorry!"
 Private Thokmay bumped into her and grabbed the tree to steady himself, and then said, "Whoa."

-The trail below them wound through the bouldered remains of an ancient rock slide now blanketed by salal and dwarf spruce.
-To their left, an impatient little stream flung itself from pool to pool, each waterfall throwing spray into the air for rainbows to dance on.
+The trail in front of them wound through the rough-hewn remains of a rock slide.
+Ferns, a scattering of salal, and a few dwarf spruce had found purchase among the mossy boulders, and an impatient little stream flung itself from one small pool to the next, each waterfall throwing spray into the air for rainbows to dance on as it splashed its way down to a larger pool below.

 "Help me!" the *tralpa* shouted again.
 One glance was enough to tell Noxy what had happened.
 Someone had laid a log across the stream to connect one side of